 About test studies

-A test study is a comprehensive examination and evaluation of a system’s functionality, performance, and end-user experience to determine whether it meets specified requirements and operates as expected.
-Test studies are usually developed using a particular reference architecture as a starting point, and then built upon it by:
+A test study is a structured examination of a system’s functionality, performance, and end-user experience to determine whether it meets specified requirements and operates as expected.
+Currently, there are two general types of test studies available:

-• Scoping the specific workflows, capabilities, and non-functional requirements needed for a particular industry system.
+• Identifying the specific workflows, capabilities, and non-functional requirements needed for a particular industry system

 The intent of providing test studies is to help organizations design and implement well-architected systems.
 Specifically, test studies aim to provide an example of: